wheszza/bc/brandes/README.md

 # brandes
-A implementation of Brandes' algorithm for calculating betweenness centrality in unweighted graphs.
+A implementation of Brandes' algorithm for calculating betweenness centrality in unweighted directed graphs.

 ## build
 ```bash